britive/terraform-provider-britive/docs/resources/application.md

 This resource allows you to create and manage applications in Britive.

-**Note: This resource is only supported for the following applications**
-- Snowflake
-- Snowflake Standalone
-- GCP
-- GCP Standalone
-- Google Workspace
-- AWS
-- AWS Standalone
-- Azure
-- Okta
+-> This resource is supported only on Snowflake, Snowflake Standalone, GCP, GCP Standalone, Google Workspace, AWS, AWS Standalone, Azure, and Okta applications.

 ## Example Usage